 I would emphasize our service—we provide clients with a single point of contact, shying away from an 800-number where if someone picks up the phone that person may or may not be familiar with your account.
 To our clients, our service level means something, particularly in the specialty areas where we have been expanding.

-Also, with interest rates so low, some competitors have slimmed down their corporate trust services to focus on efficiencies.
+Prior to the spike in inflation last year, and subsequent ongoing Federal Reserve response, some competitors slimmed down their corporate trust services to focus on efficiencies.
 Banks can earn interest income, and benefit on the balance sheet side of things as well, when interest rates are higher.
-But with rates so low, many banks shy away.
+But when rates were near zero, many banks shied away.

 At UMB, we take a different approach.
-We’ve acquired multiple teams from other banks as these competitors have shifted priorities.
+We’ve acquired multiple teams from other banks as these competitors shifted priorities.
 We’ve done so with a focus on diversifying our revenues to emphasize fee income rather than the fees related to interest income.
+This approach has benefited us greatly in terms of new talent and increased assets under management.

 Throughout all our specializations, our focus is on having a fully baked cake.
 The fee income is the cake.
 Potential future interest income is the icing on the cake.